nlohr1/RasPi-automated-On-Off-circuit/README.md

 Function
 --------
+On StartUp the Shutdown-Script sets BCM-Pin-18 (WPi GPIO-1) as Output + HIGH to signal our On-Off-Board that the Raspi is up and running.
+This Signal on the Board loads and holds the Timer-Capacitor permanently at "full-status" (+5V) during RasPi's active-time.
+The Signal from Optocoupler (HIGH) connects to RasPi's BCM-Pin-23 (WPi GPIO-4), this Pin is constantly monitored on background and on High activates the Shutdown-script.
-After the RasPi has run the script and is savely "down" (but yet not "off"), having disconnected (unmounted) his file-system per script, his 5V-Power-Supply may also be switched off as above accosted.
-(Note: the RasPi blinks 10 times after the script is done, before beeing in StandBy-Mode).
+After the RasPi has run the Shutdown script and is savely "down" (= in StandBy-Mode, but yet not "off"), having disconnected (unmounted) his file-system (internal Linux-Shutdown-routine), his 5V-Power-Supply may also be switched off as mentionned.
+(Note: Shutting-Off the

-But: How does the On-Off-Box know when this Python-Script has finished and the inbuilt-30s-timer can begin to "count-down" to shut-off the whole system?
-=> The script searches for a Signal on RasPi's TX-line: Beeing "online", both Series-Lines (TX / RX) are mostly active, so this signals can be caught through the named TX (transmission)-line Pin on RasPi's Pin-header (output on BCM Pin 14 = GPIO TxD = Physical-Pin 8), which loads and holds the Timer-Capacitor in our On-Off-Box permanently at "full-status" (+5V).
+RasPi blinks 10 times after done, before beeing inactive / in StandBy-Mode).
-After the RasPi went savely "down" (at the end of the Shut-Down-Script), the TX-line *isn't firing anymore*, so the 10uF Timer-Capacitor (C1) begins to unload through his parallel resistance (R4: 3,9MOhm).
-On about ~1/3 of Voltage (after ~30s) the following Schmitt-Trigger activates both Mosfets T3 and T4 (insted of a Relay-Switch as posted in the original version), which cuts the +5V-Power line off.
+After being "down" (at the end of the Shut-Down-Script), Pin-18 is LOW and so the 10uF Timer-Capacitor (C1) begins to unload through his parallel resistance (R4: 3,9MOhm).
+On about ~1/3 of Voltage (after ~30s) the Schmitt-Trigger switches Mosfets T3 and T4 off, which cuts the +5V-Power line off.
+Using here a Power-Mosfet (=T4) insted of a Relay has the advantage of consuming negligible current, beeing active as well as in waiting / StandBy-Mode.

-The difference here to a Relay-Switch is a significant lower "hold"-current while Powered-"On": with these days really Low-Resistance
-(P-)Mosfets, possible losses or heatings are mostly negligible.
-But if more Switching-Power is necessary (for greater loads), the
-P-Mosfet IRF7416 (10A/20mOhm) may be changed with a stronger type, f.ex. with a IRF8736 (18A/5mO) or a IRF8788 (24A/3mO), having
-the same package as the IRF7416, so possible exchange without layout-modification.
+If more Switching-Power is necessary (for greater loads), the P-Mosfet IRF7416 (10A/20mOhm) simply may be changed with a stronger type, f.ex. with a IRF8736 (18A/5mO) or a IRF8788 (24A/3mO), having identical packages as the IRF7416, so possible exchange without layout-modification.

-So this automated "On-Off-Switch" can be used also for the Raspberry-Pi 4, consuming upto 4 Amps or more, depending on additional connected periphery, as screens, harddrives, coolers, etc, which in sum may consume a lot of current...
+This automated "On-Off-Switch" can be used for all Raspberry-Pi versions or PCs, etc., consuming upto 4 Amps (or even more).

 **Board with soldered components (52 x 28 mm)**
 ![Raspi-On-Off_PMos_SMD_n_Foto](https://raw.githubusercontent.com/nlohr1/RasPi-automated-On-Off-circuit/main/Raspi-On-Off_PMos_SMD_n_Foto.png)